sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The notes accompanying the video link AnimalAtRetailer
-    "Yes" if the animal is currently located at a retailer AnimalOnFoster
+    "Yes" if the animal is currently located at a retailer AnimalIsAdoptable
+    "Yes" if the animal is available for adoption AnimalOnFoster
     "Yes" if the animal is in a foster home AnimalOnShelter